Skip to main content

 Primary Sources

-This page uses Minetti et al. (2002) for the grade-cost equation.
+The headline number on this page comes from our own grade-cost model—the same curve behind every adjusted pace and training-load figure on our coaching platform.
+Minetti et al. (2002) is the laboratory physiology it is calibrated against, and it is the number shown beside the headline.
 Read the original paper or the PubMed record here: Minetti et al. on PubMed | Full paper / PDF

 Frequently Asked Questions